shekhargulati/play-the-missing-tutorial/01-hello-world.md

 This is one required SBT plugin that we will need in our project.
 There are many more plugins like `sbt-coffeescript`, `sbt-less`, `sbt-scalariform`, etc that we can add for adding different capabilities to our project.
 We will add few more plugins later in this series.

 It is a good practice in SBT projects to lock down the version of SBT.
 By default, the installed version of SBT will be used by the application.
-This might cause compatibility issues if future version of SBT becomes incompatible with Play.
-To force a SBT version, create a new file `build.properties` inside the `project` directory and add following line to it.
+This might cause compatibility issues if the future version of SBT becomes incompatible with Play.
+To force a SBT version, create a new file `build.properties` inside the `project` directory and add the following line to it.

 ```
 sbt.version=0.13.16